 BRIO ran a series of interviews with project stakeholders — both with our client and our client’s client — to understand what various parties needed to get out of the final project.
-We first took a deep dive into the data available to us in the existing system to understand how different fields and modules were used internally, including what dependencies they had, what processes they kicked off, and who managed them.
+We then dove into the data available in their existing system to understand internal uses for different fields and modules.
+We also considered their dependencies, processes kicked off, and managers.

-With a clear idea of internal business processes, BRIO turned to future users of the system.
-During this period we heard what features were needed from the customer to make the portal competitive:
+With a clear idea of internal business processes, BRIO then turned to future users of the system.
+We learned what features the customer needed to consider the portal competitive:

 - It had to be simple and mobile.
 With a user base that isn’t technically savvy, the interface needed to be intuitive whether it’s being accessed from a desktop or mobile device.

 - It had to offer different levels of access.
 People using the portal don’t all fall into one category, and need to see different information based on their role.